 Snails will struggle against you.
 While their usual response to attack/predation is to pull into their shell, that is not the case when you’re painting them.
 I can only imagine that being held between the thumb and pointer finger feels like being in the beak of a bird, a lose-lose situation if you freeze instead of fight or flight.
 Snails, with only a distributed nervous system after all, can’t be expected to know the subtleties between differing kinds of touch/intention.

 The snail’s radula, or tongue, is covered in thousands of small chitinous teeth.
-Aside from helping them eat, they use the radula to clean/maintain the edge of their shell, which means they will continually scrape off the paint unless it’s sealed with clear nail polish.
+Aside from helping them eat, they use the radula to clean/maintain the edge of their shell, which means they will continually scrape off the paint unless it’s sealed.
 Other sources of paint job damage include squeezing into tight spaces, rubbing shells during mating, and just plain old natural growth.

 Snails can hibernate for months at a time if conditions aren’t favorable to them.
 I wrote one snail off as dead, only to discover it was alive three months later.
 Another time, a snail escaped in the studio and it took me six months to find it alive, hunkered down behind some bins.

 Snails are strong, see the first bullet point.
 If the lid of a terrarium or tank is not properly secured they can push their way out and live for days/weeks eating your books and random paper.
-Pushing the tank lid aside is one source of paint job damage.
+Additionally, pushing the tank lid aside is one source of paint job damage.

 To date, I have painted 21 live snails, 9 of which were still alive as of summer of 2019.
 They live about 5 years in captivity and I tend to paint the larger, older snails so on average I I have them for about 9-18 months, maintaining and repainting them as they damage and outgrow their designs.
 Deceased snails are buried for 4 weeks before being mounted and added to the greater TifFAUXny Snail display.

-The greater display contain these 9 live snails, 12 deceased snails, and 42 escargot serving shells, all with patterns directly adopted from Tiffany’s work.
-I would also paint an additional 8 escargot serving shells with original designs inspired by Tiffany’s aesthetic.
-Together they would form the visual basis for TifFAUXny Snails - A Tale of Gold and Glass.
+This greater display contains 9 live snails, 12 deceased snails, and 42 escargot serving shells; all with patterns directly adopted from Tiffany’s work.
+I also painted an additional 8 escargot serving shells with original designs inspired by Tiffany’s aesthetic.
+Together they form the visual basis for TifFAUXny Snails - A Tale of Gold and Glass.